 Students are not guaranteed they will receive a scholarship coordinated by NMSC.
 If a student chooses to attend a university that does not sponsor or selectively sponsors (and the student is not among those selected), and the student does not receive the National Award or Corporate-sponsored Award, he/ she would remain a Finalist.

 Yes.
 There is a floor or two set aside for National Merit Scholars.
 In addition, Scholars may choose to live in the Honors College residence halls as part of the Academic Arts Community or on a Scholastic floor in Adams, Couch or Walker Center.
 A student may live any other place on campus where he/she would like to live.
-Applying for admission and housing to OU, completing the online housing contract and submitting your enrollment commitment early will help ensure you receive your first choice in housing.
+Applying for admission and housing to OU, completing the online housing application and submitting your enrollment deposit early will help ensure you receive your first choice in housing.